Piracy: At times we have seen copyright infringement confused with the terms "piracy" and "theft".

 The Intellectual Property Act even uses a different terminology to identify someone who is abusing intellectual property and simply refers to it as: "[...] infringer of intellectual property".

-The court (United Supreme Court) held that, in the case of copyright infringement, the copyright owner's jurisdiction is violated, but no control, physical or otherwise, is exercised over the intellectual property, nor is the owner completely deprived of the use of the work or the exercise of the rights. exclusive rights.
+The United States Supreme Court has held that, in the case of copyright infringement, the copyright owner's jurisdiction is infringed, but no control, physical or non-physical, is exercised on the copyright, nor is the copyright owner completely deprived of its use. work or exercise of its exclusive rights.